 Under personal injury law, it is possible to claim compensation for just about anything other than the most minor injuries caused by somebody else’s negligence.
 Some of the most common injuries sustained in pub and bar accidents include:

 - Falls due to ill-maintained equipment such as chairs and tables.

 - Tripping on broken tiles and carpets.

-- Slipping in flooded toilet facilities.
+- Slipping on wet floors in flooded toilet facilities.

 - Burns where hot food and beverages are served.

 - Falls due to excessive crowding.

 It should be noted that pub injury claims can be based on accidents inside the pub, in a pub garden or in the pub’s car park.